Red-1001/recipe/README.md

 # recipe
-for ds toolbox assignment3
-Dish name: Pan-fried honey-soy sauce raddish
+Dish name: Pan-fried honey-soy sauce radish
-This is the recipe for one of my favorite dish, and this file/repository id for UBC extended learning ds toolbox
+This repository contains recipe for a radish dish, and is used for UBC extended learning ds toolbox